mettle/sendportal-docs/configuration-and-setup.md

 > You will need to set `SENDPORTAL_REGISTER=true` in the `.env` file in order to use the registration and user invitation functionality.

+> By default, the ability for users to reset their password is enabled.
+If you wish to disable password resets, you must set `SENDPORTAL_PASSWORD_RESET=false` in the `.env` file.

 You first need to set `MAIL_MAILER` to your chosen service.
 The options here are `smtp`, `sendmail`, `ses`, `mailgun and postmark`.

 #### SMTP & Sendmail